 The open source full-stack geosocial network platform

-Kepler is a open source geosocial solution that lets users share favorite places and join discussions in real-time.
+Kepler is a open source geosocial general-purpose solution that lets users share favorite places and join discussions in real-time.
 It can be seen as a platform where users can interact with other open data platforms searching across OpenStreetMap, Geonames among other sources.

 The name as the best Meteor tradition wants to remain in the space field, Kepler is inspired by Kepler space telescope a telescope that looks further new potential places in the space, moreover the project organization is inspired to the first and largest open source project built in Meteor the old Telescope(current VulcanJS).